-An example of one of the lessons used is about beamforming, where the channel scope feature of the UltraVision (usually used for transducer quality control) is, with the transducer fixed above a water tank and focused on a wire showing the delayed channel outputs with a 40 MHz digitization in the left image and a 160 (interpolated) digitization in the right image.
-The lesson continues with sampling at the summation stage of the beamformer where the signal to noise ratio improvements become even more obvious.
-This illustrates the advantages of the access afforded by the single FPGA architecture.
+An example of one of a lesson is the accuracy of beamforming, where the channel scope feature of the UltraVision is used with the transducer fixed above a water tank and focused on a wire showing the delayed channel outputs with a 40 MHz digitization in the left image and a 160 (interpolated) digitization in the right image.
+The student may then sum the delayed channels in the UltraVision or in Mat Lab to determine the increase in signal to noise by the interpolation.